0ENZO/PA_2A2/README.md

 # PA_2A2

 ## About

 > What is this project ?

-It is the final project from our 2 year during ESGI computer science Study.
+It is the final project from our 2 years during ESGI computer science Study.
 This is the end of 2 years of general learning about global computer science knowlegde.
-If our project is validated, we can continue our Study by selecting a speciality, which we will focus on during thenext 3 years.
+If our project is validated, we can continue our studies by selecting a speciality, which we will focus on during the next 3 years.

 > What's the subject ?